What’s at Stake?

 What’s Feeding America Doing?

 SNAP policy is largely set by the farm bill, which is reauthorized by Congress about every five years.
 In the 2023 Farm Bill, Feeding America calls on Congress to:

 - One in six people in the U.S. turned to the charitable food sector for help in 2022.
 Increasing SNAP benefits will shorten the lines of individuals and families waiting for assistance at food banks.

-- Streamline SNAP eligibility and enrollment to improve access for older adults, college students, immigrants and other people facing barriers.
+- Streamline SNAP eligibility and enrollment to improve access for older adults, college students, veterans, working families, immigrants and other people facing barriers.

 - Better assist individuals seeking employment by bolstering support for effective state employment and training programs and ensuring people receive adequate SNAP benefits as they find work.

-- Ensure parity in food assistance for U.S. territories by allowing them to participate fully in SNAP and sovereignty for Native communities in administering SNAP.
+- Ensure parity in food assistance for Puerto Rico and other U.S. territories by allowing them to participate fully in SNAP and sovereignty for Native communities in administering SNAP.